jafetgado/PETML/README.md

 # PETML
-### Predicting PET-hydrolase activity from protein sequence with semi-supervised learning
+### Predicting PET hydrolase activity with machine learning

 This repository contains all scripts and data for experiments, design, and analyses